loophp/service-alias-autoregister-bundle/README.md

 ## Description

+The [S.O.L.I.D. principles][41] are a set of five design principles intended to make software designs more understandable, flexible, and maintainable.

+One of these principles is the [Open-Closed Principle][42], which promotes the use of interfaces instead of concrete implementations.

+In Symfony, when injecting services, we usually rely on concrete service implementations rather than using an interface.
+This makes our code less flexible and sometimes harder to test.

+This issue can be fixed in Symfony by [adding aliases][50] in the container.
+Sadly, you have to do it manually and for each class.

-This bundle will declare new aliases in the Symfony container.
+Then, in order to fix this issue and improve this behavior, this bundle will declare new aliases in the Symfony container.

-Those new aliases are created if your services implements interfaces.
+Aliases are automatically created when the discovered services implements interfaces.

 If a service implements 3 interfaces, 3 new aliases are created in the container.

-Aliases are created using the service FQDN, ensuring uniqueness.
+Aliases are automatically created using the service's class FQDN, when the discovered services implements one or many interfaces.

-This way you can inject services using interfaces and named parameters instead of specific implementations.
+Aliases let you inject services using interfaces and named parameters instead of specific implementations and thus, fix the [Open-Closed Principle][42] that we usually do not follow.

-In order to adhere to [S.O.L.I.D. principles][41] in your code, and especially the [Open-Closed Principle][42], we have to use interfaces or abstracted classes when injecting services.

-Usually we do not respect that principle and we inject an concrete implementation directly:
+The following examples are showing an existing situation, as you can see, we do not respect that principle and we inject an concrete implementation directly:

 ```php
 <?php